DISHDevEx/dish-devex-sdk/devex_sdk/data_ingestion/README.md

 ### 6. GzConnector
 * Used for ingesting logs that are bytes compressed in gzip (.gz) format.
+* Current functionality allows for use in AWS Sagemaker only.
 * Can process the following logs of an EKS cluster:
     - Performance - all types
     - Applicaiton